July 16, 2025

 What to Expect When Transitioning Out of the Swaddle

-While transitioning out of the swaddle, you may notice it takes longer for your baby to fall asleep; she may need more help getting to sleep than usual, she may have more partial arousals than normal, and she may even have some short naps as a result.
+While transitioning out of the swaddle, you may notice it takes longer for your baby to fall asleep; they may need more help getting to sleep than usual, they may have more partial arousals than normal, and they may even have some short naps as a result.

 What to Use When You Stop Swaddling